You replace the air filter furnace in your central air system every month, and yet, your indoor air quality still leaves something to be desired.

 Why Install a Residential Indoor Air Quality System?

 Eliminate contaminants: Dust, debris, mold and mildew, pet danger, and chemical sprays all conspire to foul up the air inside your home.
-Air cleaners work in conjunction with your central air system to reduce the amount of airborne contaminants.
+Air cleaners work in conjunction with your central air system to reduce the number of airborne contaminants.
 These systems have proven to remove as much as 97.5% of household dust and nearly 99.9% of allergens, such as spores and pollen.
 Airborne pathogens pose less of a threat, too.
 An IAQ system with ultraviolet lamps neutralizes certain viruses and bacteria to reduce the risk of infection.

 Bring in fresh air: Complicating our indoor air quality is the way homes are built today.
 An emphasis on energy efficiency means a tighter envelope to control indoor temperatures better.
 While that helps lower your energy bills, air sealing has a drawback: All those pollutants are trapped inside.
 A home needs to breathe.
 In addition to eliminating airborne irritants, an IAQ system will also allow for proper ventilation.
 An IAQ system should include energy recovery ventilators to bring in a fresh supply of outdoor air while exhausting stale from inside your home.